 - A grade point average equivalent to a U.S. grade of “B” (3.0) or better is required

 - BA/BS degree in a related field (some prerequisite course work may be completed after admissions)

 - GRE tests requirement are waived until further notice.
 If the application will not submit with blank boxes input 999 as a placeholder.

 - International applicants must have official TOEFL, IELTS, or MELAB scores submitted directly to the Graduate School (school code 4705) from the testing services.
 Check English proficiency requirements for specific test score requirements and exceptions to this requirement

+- Interested applicants will need to reach out to a potential graduate faculty member before applying to the Graduate School.
+A list of faculty can be found here.
 Admission into our graduate program is dependent upon a faculty member’s willingness to act as the student’s advisor in addition to basic academic requirements.

 Applicants must submit the completed application form with the Graduate School required fee of $75.
 Applications must include a statement of professional goals, official transcripts of previous college work, and provide names, addresses, emails, and positions of three references (for letters of recommendation) supporting your application.

-Students wishing to be considered for an assistantship should plan on taking their GRE’s as early as possible.
-GRE scores are considered in combination with all other materials submitted.
 Applications for state/federally funded assistantships (if available) are evaluated starting in late January, with the first offers of admission sent around February for Fall admission.
 Applications for the Spring semester are evaluated starting on October 1, with the first acceptance notifications sent around November 1.

 Questions about the admission process should be sent to Denise.Bickford@wsu.edu.

 Featured photos from Geology M.S.
 Student Isabelle Rein